Yornik/faq/README.md

 - [X] Make a basic system where I can add questions and answers in a database.
 - [X] Display those q&a in the website.
 - [ ] remove or edit questions and answers.
-- [ ] Make sure we sanitize those answers and questions on scripting an mysql queries (NO NASTY SHIT ON MY WATCH)
+- [X] Make sure we sanitize those answers and questions on scripting an mysql queries (NO NASTY SHIT ON MY WATCH)
 - [X] Add categories to the database and to the qa
 - [X] Sort Q & A by categories and use harmonica menus
-- [ ] Adding users and the Hashed (maybe also salted) passwords to the database
+- [X] Adding users and the Hashed (maybe also salted) passwords to the database
-- [ ] Login system where only logged in users can edit, add, delete the questions or the users
+- [X] Login system where only logged in users can edit, add, delete the questions or the users
-- [ ] Make sure we cant do "evil" stuff with the login system.
+- [X] Make sure we cant do "evil" stuff with the login system.
 - [ ] Add upload function to the website for media and a way to link those to the questions and show them in there.
-- [ ] Documentation beside the code comments.
+- [ ] Documentation and code comments.
+- [ ] Refactor the code.
 - [ ] We should present a nice install script.(maybe docker container, linux packages or something else)